andre-lergier/hslu-studio-web-2/readme.md

 The target was to create an animation which runs over several screens/devices.
 To achieve this, the clients are connected to the server over WebSockets.
 The main tools I used for this Project are [Socket.io](https://socket.io/), [Node.js](https://nodejs.org/en/), [WebPack](https://webpack.js.org/) and [Docker](https://www.docker.com/).

 My focus in this project was to create a user interface, which allows users to handle the connected devices easily.
-Furthermore it was important to me, to build a clean architecture and hosting environment.
+Furthermore it was important to me to build a clean architecture and hosting environment.

 ### Architecture
 ![Architecutre Diagram](/assets/server-architektur.png "Architecutre Diagram")